 - Take a sitz bath

-- Soak the rectal area in 2 to 3 inches of warm water for 10 to 15 minutes, two to three times daily.
+- Soak the rectal area in 5 to 8 centimeters of warm or tolerably hot water for 10 to 15 minutes, two to three times daily.

 - Do not add products (soap, bubble bath, etc.) to the water.